Photography | Minneapolis College of Art and Design

 Do I need to bring my own equipment?

 No, all equipment will be provided.
-However, a student may bring their own equipment if they prefer.
-Students using MCAD equipment will be required to pay a refundable damage deposit fee of $150.
+However, a student may bring their own equipment if they like.
+All students will be required to pay a refundable damage deposit fee of $150.

 What types of projects will I be working on?